mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 colour = [randint(0, 255) for _ in range(3)]
 ```

-The key here is the `_` inside the loop, which is an [idiom that shows we don't care about the current iteration][pydont-underscores], because we are doing the same thing over and over again.
+The key here is the `_` inside the loop, which is an [idiom that shows we don't care about the value of the current iteration][pydont-underscores], because we are doing the same thing over and over again.

 ### A simple loop and a simple filter

-This one has a bit more context and it came from an interaction I had on Twitter.
+This one has a bit more context, and it came from an interaction I had on Twitter.
-While browsing Twitter, I found someone writing a little Python script to interact with Amazon Web Services to get IP prefixes for different services.
+While scrolling through Twitter, I found someone writing a little Python script to interact with Amazon Web Services to get IP prefixes for different services.
 (Whatever that means.)

 At some point, they had a simple `for` loop that was iterating through a bunch of prefixes and storing them in a list, provided that that prefix had to do with a specific Amazon service.